-IMPORTANT DISBURSEMENT DATES FOR SPRING 2019
+IMPORTANT DISBURSEMENT DATES FOR SPRING AND SUMMER 2019

 Students have a variety of options for paying for classes.
 Students must pay fees and tuition once they are registered.
 If a student doesn't pay their fees and tuition the college has the authorization of de-registering them from their classes.
 So it is important that a payment option is selected immediately.

 Forms of payment include cash, Visa®, MasterCard®, Discover® Card, money order, or check.

 Financial Aid Disbursement (FAQ)

 Financial Aid must be awarded on your student account to hold registered courses.
 If it has not, you are responsible to pay your expenses at the time of registration.
 If you decided NOT to attend AWC; it is your responsibility to drop or withdraw your class(es).
 You will also be responsible for immediate repayment of your grant and/or scholarship if you never attend class(es), or if you drop or withdraw, or if your class(es) are canceled.
 It is important that you contact us at (928) 344-7637 if you have Financial Aid and make any changes to your registration.

 Tuition is calculated at the student's date of birth.
 If the student adjusts their schedule after their birthday, the new rate will apply to their account even if it's in the same semester.